rhiannasfiberarts/rhiannasfiberarts.github.io/index.md

 Welcome!
 I'm a fiber artist based in Austin, mainly spinning, weaving and working with natural dyes.
 This is where I share my projects and process.

 Whether you're here for the pretty pictures or the process notes, I'm glad you stopped by.

+If you want to see my projects in a video format check out my social media platforms!